Sexual misconduct and harassment (see definitions below) can occur on our campus;

 help a victim with information about this procedure (Office of the Ombuds).

 We encourage anyone that has encountered any form of harassment to file a Harassment Report Form.
 These report forms can be completed and submitted

 online; they can also be completed in an anonymous manner, if that is the victim’s

-and Phone Numbers Please Note: Multiple resources are listed to afford
+Students, faculty and staff have access to important resources and phone numbers via Buzznet.
+Please Note: Multiple resources are listed to afford

 students the option of starting with the most appropriate resource based upon their